top of page

 Enquire now to check Lauren's availability to run walks & workshops that can be tailored to your interests!

-Exploring Wild Flavours with Global Brand Ambassador, Ally Martin of Hendricks Gin.
+A short video exploring Wild Flavours with Global Brand Ambassador, Ally Martin of Hendricks Gin.

-A short film - Episode 4 of 'An Unusual Slice of Scotland' - as featured in Wonderland Magazine (July 2023).
+Episode 4 of 'An Unusual Slice of Scotland'

 bottom of page